 - Provide better value for schools through the benefits of economies of scale when schools work together.

-Dedicated project work and an effective planning by reading practitioners secure a sense of purpose and value for money across these projects that contribute to WIT’s continuing success.
+Dedicated project work and effective planning by reading practitioners secure a sense of purpose and value for money across these projects that contribute to WIT’s continuing success.

 Working in Partnership